hotosm/datm-research/flight_control/dji/dji.md

   - Advanced: individual waypoints can be added for complex flights / controlling travel.
   - Advanced: POI (points of interest) can be added to generate a flight plan around a single feature.
-- Enter params in fields below the map.
+- Enter params in fields below the map:
+  - A reasonable altitude is between 80-120m.
+  - Gimbal angle should be either 90 degrees for nadir (straight down), or 45 degrees for oblique flights.
+  - The wayline spacing should be ~20m or so (TBC?).
 - Click 'generate' & visualise the flight plan on the map.
 - Click 'Download KMZ' to get the flight plan file.